How To Get Your Baby To Sleep Without Being Held: Expert Tips

 Most parents of newborns have seen this.
 One minute your little one is sleeping soundly, and you’re confident they will have a long nap.
 Then, suddenly, they jerk their arms, wake up, and are now wide awake.
 What happened?

 This is called the Moro (startle) reflex and is often triggered by an outside factor (e.g., moving away from your arms).
-All babies are born with this involuntary response, and it usually lasts until around four months or so.
+However, anything that startles your baby can trigger the reflex, even the sound of their own crying.

 Sleep Association